liamross/developmental/content/blog/easy-appsync-with-terraform/index.md

 1. create AppSync resolver for your Query field and connect to data source
 1. write resolvers in [Apache Velocity](https://velocity.apache.org/) to transform data to and from the Lambda

 If you're keeping track, there are about 8 entities to create, and lots of other steps for connecting them.
 As someone who only has moderate familiarity with AWS, I was starting to get stressed out about keeping track of all of the created services.
-After all, this is just a test, and I didn't to forget to delete services once I'd finished testing it out.
+After all, this is just a test and I didn't want to forget to delete services once I'd finished testing it out.

 I have used [Serverless](https://www.serverless.com/) in the past, but research into using it for AppSync led me to [this plugin](https://www.serverless.com/).
 I wasn't a fan of the "wall of yaml" configuration, or the fact that previous usage of Serverless had created services without me explicitly saying to, so I decided to look into [Hashicorp's Terraform](https://www.terraform.io/) instead.